 Asia - Japan, Hong Kong and Kazakhstan have all played on the Rugby World Cup stage and will be hoping to claim the Asia 1 spot in Pool B by winning the Asia Rugby Women’s Championship.
 The runner-up will join Samoa in the Final Qualification Tournament.

-Europe - Ireland, Italy and Scotland await the winner of the Rugby Europe Women’s Championship 2020 – Spain, Russia or the Netherlands – for the regional’s final qualification step.
+Europe - Ireland, Italy, Scotland and Spain – the winner of the Rugby Europe Women's Championship 2020 – will meet in the region's final qualification step.
 The winner will take their place in Pool B, with the runner-up given another chance in the Final Qualification Tournament.

 Final Qualification Tournament - The runners-up from the Oceania (Samoa), Asia and Europe regions will be joined by the winner of Kenya's play-off with Colombia for a first in women's Rugby World Cup history, a second chance to qualify for RWC 2021.